NEST: Self-supervised Fast Conformer as All-purpose Seasoning to Speech Processing Tasks: Experiments

 \subsection{Results on Speech Translation}

 We further study how \model can help speech-to-text translation (AST) and present the results in Table~\ref{tab:ast}.
 We use the same model architecture and training procedure as proposed in Canary~\cite{puvvada2024less}, while the training data contains 42K hours of English ASR data with machine generated translation~\cite{MegatronNMTAnyEn2024} from English (En) to German (De), French (Fr) and Spanish (Es) text.
-We compare our model with other state-of-the-art AST models SeamlessM4T~\cite{barrault2023seamless} and Canary~\cite{puvvada2024less} on Europarl~\cite{iranzo2020europarl}, mExpresso~\cite{mexpresso} and FLEURS~\cite{conneau2023fleurs} test sets.
-As we can see, given the same number of parameters, due to much less training data used in our model, there is still a gap between Canary~\cite{puvvada2024less} and our model on all evaluated datasets.
-Also, given that Canary~\cite{puvvada2024less} is initialized with a multi-lingual ASR encoder that is pretrained on all of the evaluated languages, it is expected that Canary performs better than the \model initialization.
-Nonetheless, our model is able to outperform SeamlessM4T~\cite{barrault2023seamless} and achieves the second best average BLEU scores on En$\rightarrow$De, En$\rightarrow$Es and En$\rightarrow$Fr translations, showing that the proposed \model model is able to help achieve impressive AST performance with less data.
+We compare our model with other SOTA AST models (\emph{e.g.}, SeamlessM4T~\cite{barrault2023seamless} and Canary~\cite{puvvada2024less}) on Europarl~\cite{iranzo2020europarl}, mExpresso~\cite{mexpresso} and FLEURS~\cite{conneau2023fleurs} test sets.
+Given the same number of parameters, due to much less training data, there is still a gap between Canary~\cite{puvvada2024less} and our model on all evaluated datasets.
+Also, given that Canary~\cite{puvvada2024less} is initialized with a multi-lingual ASR encoder that is pretrained on all of the evaluated languages, it is expected that Canary performs better than the English-only \model initialization.
+Nonetheless, our model is able to outperform SeamlessM4T~\cite{barrault2023seamless} and achieves the second best average BLEU scores on En$\rightarrow$De, En$\rightarrow$Es and En$\rightarrow$Fr translations, showing that \model is able to help achieve impressive AST performance with less data.